davincci199412/Evera/scripts/node_integration_tests/README.md

 `playbooks.base.NodeTestPlaybook` and is comprised of discrete steps through which the execution of the test progresses.

-After both golem instances are spawned, most of the steps consist of RPC calls to either the requestor or to the provider node and checking for expected output in subsequent phases of the test, which usually means during subsequent phases of a task execution.
+After both evera instances are spawned, most of the steps consist of RPC calls to either the requestor or to the provider node and checking for expected output in subsequent phases of the test, which usually means during subsequent phases of a task execution.

-In the very few cases where RPC calls are unavailable for a given check, Golem's standard output can be sieved through for expected entries.
+In the very few cases where RPC calls are unavailable for a given check, Evera's standard output can be sieved through for expected entries.

 #### rpc

-The RPC client used by the playbooks to connect to the golem nodes' RPC endpoints.
+The RPC client used by the playbooks to connect to the evera nodes' RPC endpoints.

 #### tasks